Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: ISW map recovery

-In the realistic case of incomplete sky coverage or the presence of Poissonian noise in the surveys, this can be accommodated in the previous equation.
+The realistic case of incomplete sky coverage or the presence of Poissonian noise in the surveys can be accommodated in the previous equation.
 In particular, the contribution of the Poissonian noise is simply added to the auto-spectrum of the corresponding survey.
-For those data with partial sky coverage, their corresponding cross- and auto- spectra are replaced in the filter by its {\it masked} version, i.e., correlations among different multipoles in the power spectra are integrated with the {\tt MASTER} algorithm.
+For those data with partial sky coverage, their corresponding cross- and auto-spectra are replaced in the filter by its {\it masked} version, i.e., correlations among different multipoles in the power spectra are integrated with the {\tt MASTER} algorithm.

-\subsubsection{Results}
+\subsection{Results}

-We have applied the LCB filter to the \Planck\ CMB temperature map and to different combinations of the surveys described in Section~\ref{sec:data_lss}.
+We have applied the LCB filter to the \Planck\ CMB temperature map and to different combinations of the surveys described in Sect.~\ref{sec:data_lss}.
 Before applying the filter, the different data sets have been masked using an apodized version of the masks shown in Sect.~\ref{sec:data}.
 The apodization of the masks is performed to reduce the spurious correlations introduced in the harmonic domain due to incomplete sky coverage.
 To construct the covariance matrix, we have made use of the models described in Sect.~\ref{sec:data_sims}.
-The different auto- and cross- spectra are then transformed to their \emph{masked} versions with couplings computed by the {\tt MASTER} algorithm.
-As in previous sections, when using the \kap\ and \wise\ maps, a cut in the lowest multipoles is imposed, meaning that these surveys do not contribute to the recovered ISW signal for $\ell < 8$ (for \kap) and for $\ell < 9$ (for \wise).
-For the CMB intensity map, we consider the \Planck\ \sevem\ clean CMB map but similar results are expected for the other component separation methods.
+The different auto- and cross-spectra are then transformed to their \emph{masked} versions with couplings computed by the {\tt MASTER} algorithm~\citep{Hivon2002}.
+As in previous sections, when using the \kap\ and \wise\ maps, a cut for the lowest multipoles is imposed, meaning that these surveys do not contribute to the recovered ISW signal for $\ell < 8$ (for \kap) and for $\ell < 9$ (for \wise).
+For the CMB intensity map, we consider the \Planck\ \sevem\ cleaned CMB map, but similar results are expected for the other component separation methods.